-We have commodity contracts including NYMEX futures contracts to lock in prices on forecasted purchases and sales of inventory and basis swap contracts to mitigate exposure to natural gas price volatility and forward purchase and sell contracts of refined products, as well as periodically have contracts to lock in basis spread differentials on forecasted purchases of crude oil and collar contracts to mitigate exposure to natural gas price volatility, that serve as economic hedges (derivatives used for risk management, but not designated as accounting hedges).
+We have commodity contracts, including NYMEX futures contracts, to lock in prices on forecasted inventory purchases and sales of inventory and sales.
+We have basis swap contracts to mitigate exposure to natural gas price volatility and volatility.
+We periodically have forward purchase and sell contracts of refined products, as well as periodically have sale contracts to lock in basis spread differentials on forecasted purchases of crude oil and refined products purchases.
+We use collar contracts to mitigate exposure to natural gas price volatility, that volatility; these contracts serve as economic hedges (derivatives used for risk management but not designated as accounting hedges).
 We also have forward currency contracts to fix the rate of foreign currency.
-In addition, our catalyst financing arrangements discussed in Note 9 could require repayment under certain conditions based on the future pricing of platinum, which is an embedded derivative.
+In addition, our precious metals catalyst financing arrangements discussed in Note 9 could require repayment under certain conditions based on the future pricing of platinum, which is an embedded derivative.
 These contracts are measured at fair value with offsetting adjustments (gains/losses) recorded directly to earnings.